-The first thing to say is that Scotchgard™ is not bullet proof.
-Scotchgard™ works very well in reducing the chances of spillages becoming permanent stains.
-It is very important to realise that, even on upholstery with Scotchgard™, swift action is necessary.
+The first thing to say is that having a Stain Protector does not make your furniture bullet proof.
+It works very well in reducing the chances of spillages becoming permanent stains.
+It is very important to realise that, even on upholstery with a stain protector applied, swift action is necessary.
 When the spillage occurs, use absorbent towelling or kitchen roll to blot up spillages in the affected area and do not introduce any other chemical.
 Be patient in blotting the spillage and you can usually remove all of it.
-If some residue still remains, call Aqua-Dry on 01 8400799 for help and assistance.
+If some residue still remains, call Aqua-Dry on 01-8400799 for help and assistance.

-Scotchgard™ protector will eventually wear off your furniture.
-Cleaning does not affect the protector but we do recommend a top up of protector when cleaning takes place.
-Only the most used areas (e.g. arms, head rests) will need this.
+Fabric protectors eventually wear off your furniture with time and use.
+We do recommend a top up of protector when cleaning takes place.
+The most used areas (e.g. arms, headrests) in particular will benefit greatly from this.